Permissionless-Software-Foundation/psf-js-examples/bch-js/wallet/README.md

 ## Check Balance

-Once you send BCH (or tBCH) to the address in your newly made `wallet.json` wallet file, you can use the [check-balance](check-balance) example, to update your wallet with the network to confirm that the coins sent have successfully reached your wallet.
+Once you send BCH to the address in your newly made `wallet.json` wallet file, you can use the [check-balance](check-balance) example, to update your wallet with the network to confirm that the coins sent have successfully reached your wallet.

-Again, run the example by running: `npm start`
+Run the example by running: `npm check-balance.js`

 This will show you the current balance in the address in the `wallet.json` file.